butchland/butchland-machine-learning-notes/_posts/2020-09-21-byoic-on-colab.md

 ## What's an image classifier?

-_Hopefully, you clicked on the "launch binder" button above and played with the pet classifier app before coming back here to continue reading the article._
+_I hope you clicked on the "launch binder" button above and played with the pet classifier app before coming back here to continue reading the article._

 If you did play around with app above _(like I told you to)_, you'd know that an _image classifier_ classifies images.